 Very few golden redfish were found in the survey and the abundance (table 12) and biomass (table 13) indices are low in all years (figure 6).
-Previously it was thought that most of the redfish in the fjord were golden redfish but in both 2018 and 2019, less than 10% of the redfish biomass in the fjord was estimated to be golden redfish.
-Only large golden redfish were caught in the survey in a similar size range as observed in the nearby offshore area (see SCR 20/0xx).
+Previously it was thought that most of the redfish in the fjord were golden redfish, but in both 2018, 2019 and 2020, less than 10% of the redfish biomass in the fjord was estimated to be golden redfish.
+Only large golden redfish were caught in the survey in a similar size range as observed in the nearby offshore area.